Pet Insurance in California (2026): Costs, Laws & Best Providers

 The bilateral-exclusion trap.
 If one hip or knee already showed trouble before coverage started, many carriers treat the matching joint as part of the same pre-existing condition and exclude it too — so a left-knee injury already on the record can quietly take the right knee with it.
 Enroll before anything hits the chart.

 The California waiting-period advantage.
 Nationally, orthopedic coverage often carries a six- to twelve-month waiting period — a long time to wait on a wobbly hip.
-California is the exception: under SB 1217, the wait for illness and orthopedic conditions can't exceed 30 days, and a veterinary exam can waive even that.
-You're protected far sooner here than in most of the country.
+California is the exception: under SB 1217, a new policy's illness or non-accident orthopedic wait cannot exceed 30 days.
+A contract that uses a wait must allow an exam-based waiver, subject to its disclosed requirements; the issued clock may be shorter.

 California group-discount routes worth checking

-If you already hold the right membership, a group rate can undercut buying direct.
-California has three worth a look:
+If you already hold the right membership, these group routes are worth quoting alongside direct policies.
+California has three to check:

 • Costco × Figo.
 Costco markets a member discount on Figo plans, with a deeper cut for Executive members.